Gregwar/FormBundle/README.md

 To install `GregwarFormBundle`, run `composer require gregwar/form-bundle`.

-And registers the bundle in your `app/AppKernel.php`:
+Then, register the bundle in your `app/AppKernel.php`:

 ```php
 <?php